escapist21/jekyll-personal-website/_posts/2020-04-18-plotting-google-sheets-data-in-python-with-folium.md

 ```

 #### Understanding the code
-1. first we define the basemap_layer function which plots a basic map using the `folium.Map()`.
+1. First, we define the basemap_layer function which plots a basic map using the `folium.Map()`.
 The map is set to use all default values except for the **min_zoom** attribute which is set to 2.
-2. next we define a function to plot the earthquake locations using the `folium.Marker()`, and add it to the parent map generated in the previous step
+2. Next, we define a function to plot the earthquake locations using the `folium.Marker()`, and add it to the parent map generated in the previous step

 ## Rendering the map from the Flask app
 Open the `app.py` file and add this code